 Breakfast Crew, The - Text by John B The Breakfast Crew is a SI:3+ intellect with multiple instantiations located in the N-Gamma Ivadi system with a large number of helper-instantiations of lower intellect.
 They appear to be working solely on an artifact they have dubbed, "The Breakfast", apparently after an old advertising campaign whose tagline was, "Data - not just for breakfast anymore!"

-Collectors, The - Text by Darren Ryding An (apparently) mythical ultratech secret society that is reputed to dwell beneath the surface of an unknown planet in the Hinterworlds, in stories dating from the 10,300s A.T. onwards.
+Collectors, The - Text by Darren Ryding According to rumour, an ultratech secret society or sect that is reputed to dwell beneath the surface of an unknown planet in the Hinterworlds, in stories dating from the 10,300s A.T. onwards.

 Daemons of the Trump - Text by James Ward In 9923, the Sidene system, located in the Periphery, fell victim to a fleet of highly advanced ultratech warships.
 For several years this was the extent of knowledge on the subject, but in 9948 another system, Adice, was attacked and managed to send information to other systems.
 The local powers have pieced together what they can.